GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 In practice, we use a value of radians for $sigma_theta$.
 The agent then moves forward in this new direction by a distance of 50cm.

-When the robot happens to be less than 50cm from a wall, the orientation is instead sampled according to the initialization process to turn its back to this wall.
+When the robot ends up being less than 50cm from a wall, its orientation is instead sampled according to the initialization process to turn its back to this wall.

 *Data gathering.*
-The collected datasets will find two distinct uses: the evaluation of the global #acr("ASSL") pipeline as well as the training of the #psi-dnn combination operator.
+The collected datasets will be used for two distinct purposes: evaluating the global #acr("ASSL") pipeline and training the #psi-dnn combination operator.
 Hence, exhaustive geometric and acoustic data is gathered.
 For each step, the audio signal received by the agent is fed to the #acr("SSL") network to collect the estimated #doa spectrum $hat(o)_t$.
 The oracle spectrum $o_t$ also gets saved for further comparisons.
-Also, the absolute positions of the agent as well as the relative source locations are saved at every step.
+Also, the absolute positions of the agent and the relative source locations are saved at every step.
-Finally, the relative movements performed by the robot are recorded in order to later perform the map shifting operation.
+Finally, the relative movements of the robot are recorded in order to later perform the map shifting operation.
-Local #doa maps have not been generated yet but all the necessary information for their creation is made available.
+Local #doa maps have not yet been generated, but all the necessary information for their creation has been made available.
-This choice allows for experimenting with the relevant hyperparameters such as the #fov $L$ and pixel resolution $p$.
+This choice allows for experimenting with the relevant hyperparameters, such as the #fov $L$ and pixel resolution $p$.

 === Performance study

 Both the #acr("ASSL") task and the proposed method admit variants and parameters.
-In this section, an in-depth exploration of certain settings is conducted.
+In this section, an in-depth exploration of specific settings is conducted.

 #gaet[
   This section is quite tricky to organize because there are several cross-dependencies:
-  - All experiments were made with the optimal clipping threshold which has been presented in @sec:active_ssl:results:likelihood_threshold
+  - All experiments were made with the optimal clipping threshold, which has been presented in @sec:active_ssl:results:likelihood_threshold
   - At the same time, the latter compares ground-truth SSL to using our multi-source SSL model which is presented in @sec:active_ssl:results:impact_of_ssl_model.
   - #psi-avg vs #psi-dnn is present in all sub-sections but clearly introduced in @sec:active_ssl:methods:blending_methods